itom-project/itom/docs/userDoc/source/03_gettingStarted/startup-arguments.rst

    active user settings.
 The path to the script can also be put into quotation marks, if it contains spaces or other special characters.
 This argument can be appended multiple times.
-6. **pipManager**: If this argument ist given, only opens the Python Package Manager instead of the main GUI of itom.
+6. **pipManager**: If this argument is given, only opens the Python Package Manager instead of the main GUI of itom.
 This can for instance be used to update **Numpy**, since this cannot be updated if the main GUI is started, since itom directly uses Numpy, such that some of its files are blocked during